janKekanSan/jankekansan.github.io/pages/sona/o.md

 #### [o]{.tokipona} for attention

-You spotted a cute squirrel, and you’re trying to get its attention!
+You spotted a cute squirrel, and you're trying to get its attention!

 <details><summary> [soweli o ]{.tokipona} </summary>